asterisx2/scrubber/README.md

 - Converter (Inside index.html) - The page where you paste the legacy html inside the left textarea and click the convert button to get a template.

 - Key Creator (Inside index.html) - Creates a key for a HTML node.
 This is used as a 'hash/key' to map HTML to df-components.
 This can be as complex or as simple as you want it to be.
-The mapping is generated automatically but YOU NEED TO MODIFY TO MAKE IT AS SUCCINT AS POSSIBLE BY MODIFYING WHAT'S GENERATED otherwise it will fail to match the correct HTML if it has more information then needed.
+The mapping is generated automatically but **YOU MAY NEED TO MODIFY TO MAKE IT AS SUCCINT AS POSSIBLE BY MODIFYING THE GENERATED VALUE** otherwise it will fail to match the correct HTML node if it has more information then needed.
+The logic works by comparing attributes and to check if all the values inside an attribute match the node, if you have more than required this test will fail.

 - The Config file.
 This is the main gist of the tool.
-The config file is a collection of mapping such as this
+The config file is a collection of mappings such as this one:

 ```
 'div::id="mainLeaderboard"::style="overflow:hidden;"': {
    component: 'df-panel',
    upgradeBootstrap: false,
    buildChildren: false,
    keepAttributes: ['onclick'],
    keepAttributesWithValue: ['ondblclick'],
 },

  ```

- What this tells the tool is 'hey whenever you encounter a div with ```id``` ```mainLeaderboard``` and an attribute ```style``` with value ```overflow:hidden;``` go ahead and do the following
+ What this tells the tool is 'Hey whenever you encounter a div with ```id``` ```mainLeaderboard``` and an attribute ```style``` with value ```overflow:hidden;``` go ahead and do the following

- 1. Inject a df-panel in its place inside the template, via passing its name to ```component```
+ 1. Inject the node inside the ```component``` field, df-panel in this case inside the template in its place,
- 2. Don't upgrade its bootstrap if it has any, via the bool ```upgradeBootstrap```
+ 2. Don't upgrade its bootstrap if it has any. (```upgradeBootstrap: false```)
- 3. Do not build its children, via the bool ```buildChildren```
+ 3. Do not build its children. (```buildChidren: false```)
  4. Keep certain attributes but not their value, via ```keepAttributes``` array
- 5. Keep certain attributes and also their value, via ```keepAttributesWithValue``` array
+ 5. Keep certain attributes and also their value, via ```keepAttributesWithValue``` array, in this case we are keeping the 'ondblclick' value
  6. There is an additional field called ```func```.
 In cases where more needs to be done then is possible by the above fields, you can pass a function which will recieve the node itself.
 Here is an example of that:
  ```
   'option': {